 • New blower motor: $250–$800

-James Heating & A/C, Inc Can Solve Your Furnace Problems Quickly and Affordably
+James Heating & A/C, Inc Can Get to the Bottom of Your Furnace Issues Quickly and Affordably

-Furnace issues can be a costly headache, but not when you call James Heating & A/C, Inc. We’ve been providing the quality, affordable furnace repair Lexington homeowners have trusted since {year}.
-Contact us at 336-853-6070 to request your free estimate today.
+Furnace problems can be an expensive headache, but not when you call James Heating & A/C, Inc. We’ve been providing the quality, affordable furnace repair Lexington homeowners have trusted since {year}.
+Call us at 336-853-6070 to receive your free estimate today.